With numerous fun-but-tacky tourist shops and the Alaskan Way Viaduct thundering overhead, it's a wonder any natives visit ... More

-With numerous fun-but-tacky tourist shops and the Alaskan Way Viaduct thundering overhead, it's no wonder even natives visit Seattle Waterfront.
+With numerous fun-but-tacky tourist shops and the Alaskan Way Viaduct thundering overhead, it's a wonder any natives visit Seattle Waterfront.
 The views are spectacular, the Bainbridge Island ferry leaves from Colman Dock, and the popular Summer Nights at the Pier concerts play at Pier 62/63.
 The Seattle Aquarium and the Odyssey Maritime Discovery Center are also here.
 The old streetcar clangs along the length of the waterfront and the green spaces of Myrtle Edwards Park take over from the concrete mayhem at the northern end.

 The WaterFront has the most gorgeous view day or night and lots of shops and very good restaurants.
 I was so in love with this place that after my second visit from Ca. I moved up here.
 The Waterfront is one of my favorite places to take my out-of-town guests.
 They really enjoy the views and the restaurants and the kids really enjoys their time at the Aquarium.